kevgo/tricorder/README.md

-# Multi-Tool / Tricorder / Upkeep
+# Tricorder / Multi-Tool / Upkeep

-_all-in-one DevEx tool_

-Multi-Tool provides all DevEx tools you need to guide agentic and manual software development towards the highest software quality standard.
+_The all-in-one DevEx tool._

+Tricorder helps you write
+or generate the highest software quality by running all the DevEx tools that check your software stack.

 - all the formatters and linters you need
 - always up to date